thradams/thradams.github.io/clang.md

 ## Auto pointers

 Pointers can be qualified with auto.
-When a pointer qualified with auto is destroyed it calls the delete template function.
+When am auto pointer scope ends it call the operator delete on it.

 ```cpp